How To Tell If A Diamond Is Real?

 While these will all look the same to the naked eye, they are in fact very different.
 It is also important to note that have different values.

 1. Natural diamonds:

 - Definition: a diamond mined from the Earth.

 - Value: resale value of a natural diamond typically 25%-40% of what is what is was purchased for at retail.

 2. Treated diamonds:

 - Definition: a diamond that has undergone a treatment of some description to enhance either the color or clarity of the stone.

 - Value: treated diamonds are typically worth half the amount of natural, non treated diamonds.

 3. Synthetic diamonds:

-- Definition: a diamond that was man-made, i.e. created in a laboratory and not mined from the Earth.
+- Definition: a diamond that was man-made, i.e. lab grown diamonds, not mined from the Earth.

 - Value: synthetic diamonds are typically worth half the amount of natural, non treated diamonds.

 A gemologist can also ascertain the quality of the diamond which will help establish its worth.